Korhan-Bleu/RunTimeTerrorsProject1/README.md

 ## Technologies Used

-* Tech 1 - version 1.0
+* VS Code - version 1.0
-* Tech 2 - version 2.0
+* GitHub Repository - version 2.0
-* Tech 3 - version 3.0
+* Experience Cloud Site - version 3.0

 ## Features

 List of features ready and TODOs for future development
-* Awesome feature 1
+* The public Relations DB Visual Force Page allows the user to select an idol from a list of current Idols from SJP and a table surfaces with information displaying all the Public Relation events relating to the     * idol.
+A link that displays the Public Relation event name takes the user to the detail page for the event, allowing for more granular detail.
 * Awesome feature 2
 * Awesome feature 3

 To-do list:
-* Wow improvement to be done 1
+* For the Public Relations DB, future implementaitons will allow the user to be redirected to a new VFP that will
+* display the detail information for the event versus taking the user to the org itself.
 * Wow improvement to be done 2

 ## Getting Started

 (include git clone command)
+- Git clone command
+- git clone [url]
 (include all environment setup steps)
+- Open Visual studio Code
+- Using command palette, make a new
+- Make a new project using the SFDX

 > Be sure to include BOTH Windows and Unix command
 > Be sure to mention if the commands only work on a specific platform (eg. AWS, GCP)